|

 for few extra ideas in addition to the main tourist attractions, sites

 and shows!
+All

 Year.
 The London Aquarium - Right next to the London Eye and Westminster